Multi-Epoch Machine Learning 1: Unravelling Nature vs Nurture for Galaxy Formation

 The shaded region represents one standard deviation in the values from the models being trained on 10 different training sets, and so shows the performance range that can be expected.
 When the training set is a region of high density the model performance is better.
 The shaded error decreases initially due to the variability in the size of training set, and increases again for larger training boxes as the size of the test set decreases.

-The learning rates change if the minimum mass of subhalos is increased.
-If the mass cut is high enough their is no difference in performance between the full and base models for small box sizes.
-This is due to the small size of the training set, there is not enough data for the machine learning model to pick up on information about formation histories.
+The learning rates changes if the minimum mass of subhalos is increased.
+If the mass cut is high enough there is no difference in performance between the full and baseline models for small box sizes.
+This is a result of the small size of the training set which means there is not enough data for the machine learning model to pick up on information about formation histories.